Indra7pro/copy_google_front_page/README.md

-### This is a try to recreate google front page using html and css
+### This is an attempt to recreate google front page using html and css

-this is just using very basic knowledge of html and css (not js)
+this is just using very basic knowledge of html and css